byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

 using the proxy-to-server socket until one of the following happens:

  - you have sent the entire HTTP request to the server.
 If this is the case:
-   - Deregister the proxy-to-server socket with the epoll instance for writing.
+   - Clear the bit corresponding to the file descriptor for the proxy-to-server socket in `writefds`.
-   - Register the proxy-to-server socket with the epoll instance for reading.
+   - Set the bit corresponding to the file descriptor for the proxy-to-server socket in `readfds`.
    - Change state to `READ_RESPONSE`.
  - `write()` (or `send()`) returns a value less than 0.
-   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.
+   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by `select()` that there is more buffer space available for writing.
    - If `errno` is anything else, this is an error.
 Print out the error with `perror()`, close both client-to-proxy and proxy-to-server sockets, and free the memory associated with the current `struct request_info *`.
-     Closing the sockets automatically deregisters your sockets from any associations with the epoll instance.
+     Clear the bits corresponding to the file descriptors for the client-to-proxy and proxy-to-server sockets in `writefds`.

 At this point, you can return from the function.
-There is no more that can be done with the current HTTP request at this time.  `epoll_wait()` will notify you when more can be done.
+There is no more that can be done with the current HTTP request at this time.  `select()` will notify you when more can be done.

 Now would be a good time to test with the following commands: